*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 In fall you aren’t looking for a highway experience, you want to cruise the backroads and kick up the leaves into a whirlwind behind you as you pass.
-The best fall drives will take you past spectacular scenery to small communities, perfect picnic spots, and the opportunity to get outdoors while you can.
+The best fall drives will you past spectacular scenery to small communities, perfect picnic spots, and the opportunity to get outdoors while you can.

 Averaging about an hour each way these routes will make the perfect road trip, leaving plenty of time to stop and soak up the sun along the way.
 You may not be able to hang your head out the window like a dog, but you can still savour every last moment of the beautiful fall weather and scenery.